kubewarden/apparmor-psp-policy/README.md

 behaviour of this policy is to accept workloads that do not have an AppArmor profile specified.

-Finally, it's also possible to specify a list of users and groups of users who are not affected by this policy.
-These trusted users will be able to schedule their workloads using whatever profile they desire.

 # Configuration

 The policy can be configured with the following data structure: